nextcloud/documentation/developer_manual/app/routes.rst

   );
   ?>

-The fourth parameter is an instance of the **DIContaier**.
+The fourth parameter is an instance of the **DIContaier** (see :doc:`../general/dependencyinjection`).
 If you want to replace objects in the container only for a certain request, you can do it like this:

 .. code-block:: php